You are viewing a story from harrypotterfanfiction.com

 Until I take my last breath.

-Ah yes… a happy ending for these two.
-I realize that there is a time to remain silent… but don’t wait so long as to cause irreversible damage.
+Ah yes, a happy ending for these two.
+I realize that there is a time to remain silent for the sake of peace, but don’t wait so long as to cause irreversible damage.

 My thanks to Crestwood who thought up this brilliant Eminem quote challenge.
 I really enjoyed this and hope that you did as well.